NaoY220/cse15l-lab-reports/labReport2.md

                 }
             }

-Note: I was struggled with how I can leave the previous data like `jpolitz: Hello`
+Note: I was struggled with how I can leave the previous data like `jpolitz: Hello` is also displayed after `/add-message?s=How are you&user=yash`.
+My idea in order to work as that way is using `txt file` to store the previous data added.

 Part 2